 The first named insured is being insured for their own business operations.
 Coverage is not contingent upon the damages incurred by an additional named insured.
 Companies should include additional named insureds only when there is a close tie between the organizations, such as in a parent-subsidiary relationship or contractually obligated.

 Additional insureds are additional entities listed on a named insured’s policy.
 An additional insured is provided coverage under the named insured’s policy by virtue of an additional insured endorsement.
-In order to add an additional insured, the additional entity must contractually agree to indemnify the named insured.
+In order to add an additional insured, the named insured must contractually agree to indemnify the additional entity.
 By naming the indemnitee as an additional insured, this reinforces the risk transfer accomplished in the contractual agreements that provides the additional insured with direct rights under the named insured’s policy.

 The named insured extends protection to the additional insured under the terms and conditions of the named insured’s policy.
 However, coverage will be provided for damages incurred by the additional insured only if there is a connection between the damages incurred and the operations of the named insured.
 In addition, this coverage is not applied to the additional insureds own business operations.